PaddlePaddle/Paddle/doc/v2/faq/build_and_install/index_en.rst

 You should specify ``<exc_path>``, ``<lib_path>``, ``<inc_path>`` to your local paths.

-3. The version of Paddle is 0.0.0
+3. PaddlePaddle version is 0.0.0
 ------------------------------------------------
 This issue would happen when you run the code  `paddle version` or `cmake ..`